iqdecay/timeTracker/README.md

 - Run the program :

   `go run tracker.go`

+ Or you can just use the provided binary by running :

+ `./tracker`

 ## Specifications :
 - Add a project
 - Select a project among a list of added projects
-- Start/stop tracking the time on the click of a button
+- Start/stop tracking the time spent on a project
+- Track the commits made during a session
 - Display a stopwatch
-- Emit a sound every 30 mins for instance
 - Log the time spent on each project
-- Display a summary of all projects
-- Delete or modify a project
+- Delete a project
 - Track the commits on the project